-The Master of Arts in Psychology (MA) program is unique.
-It has a broadly humanistic orientation, with phenomenological and existential roots, and transpersonal approaches.
-This leads to a holistic view on human subjectivity, interaction, and spiritual experiences.
+Our Master of Arts (MA) in Psychology program has a broadly humanistic orientation, with additional foundation in existential, transpersonal, and critical-social theoretical perspectives.
+We prize a holistic view on human subjectivity, interpersonal relation, and being in the world.

 For more information, please see the Academic Catalog.